 Camping is always fun, but camping with friends and family can take your camping trip to a whole new level.
-When you start to go camping with groups, getting sites together can be tough, and expensive, and usually people will congregate to one site to hangout and have fun, especially with campfires and cooking.
+When you start to go camping with groups, getting sites together can be tough and expensive.
+Usually people will congregate to one site to hangout and have fun, especially with campfires and cooking.
 What ends up happening, especially when tent camping is that people will share their campsite with other friends or family members so that they can just be closer, and of course, it’s cheaper!
-One question I get asked a lot before we go, is how many tents can actually fit in a campsite?

 Parking Might Be Tough